ykhdrew/qMSM_tutorial/README.md

-# A Step-by-step guide for building quasi Markov State Model
+# A Step-by-step guide for building quasi Markov State Model to Study Functional Conformational Changes of Biological Macromolecules
 Version 0.1, (c) Huang Group, Department of Chemistry, University of Wisconsin-Madison

-This is a tutorial for constructing quasi-Markov State model(qMSM), a new kinetic modelling framework that surpasses the sampling bottleneck in classical MSM.
+This is a tutorial for constructing quasi-Markov State model(qMSM), a new kinetic modelling framework that encodes non-Markovian dynamics in time-dependent memory kernels.

 The following content is accompanying the book chapter:
 "A Step-by-step Guide on How to Construct quasi-Markov State Models to Study Functional Conformational Changes of Biological Macromolecules" in